7onetella/dex/README.md

-# mvk
+# dex

-mvk is a command line tool to automate simple little things that makes life fun
+dex is a command line tool to automate simple little things that makes life fun

-* IMHO - go makes better
+dex - dextroamphetamine sulfate - drug used in treating ADHD